Shares fall on oil's five-year low; dollar slides

 In Europe, Greek shares were among the top losers on mounting concerns over the country's politics, down 1 percent, adding to Tuesday's roughly 13 percent plunge.

 The dollar posted its biggest one-day loss against the yen since June 2013 on worries over Greece and the weakness in Chinese economic data.
-The greenback was last down 1.47 percent against the yen at 117.93 yen JPY=.
+The greenback was last down 1.47 percent against the yen at 117.93 yen.

 The dollar has lost about 3 percent versus the yen the last three days after hitting a seven-year peak above 121 yen on Monday.